baltejbal/SWATCH/README.md

 This concludes the build instructions for the AdaFruit Heartrate Sensor and the MCP3008 ADC.

 # Reproducible
 Ensuring that the steps are followed accurately and the user is familiar with working with the Raspberry pi, Heartrate Sensor and the MCP3008 ADC this is a project that can be recreated using the build instrustions posted above.

+This concludes the build instructions for the AdaFruit Heartrate Sensor using the MCP3008 ADC for Anolog to Digital conversion.